Optimization Dynamics of Equivariant and Augmented Neural Networks: Experiments

-\paragraph{Data} We use the public dataset MNIST \cite{lecun1998a} in our experiments, but modify it in two ways to keep the experiments light.
+This can, in the same way $\Z_4$ is a discretization of the full group $\mathrm{SO}(2)$ of rotations in the plane, be thought of as a discretization of the group $\mathrm{SE}(2)$ of isometries in the plane. \end{itemize} These actions induce actions on the early layers $(\R^{N,N})^m$.
+We let all groups act trivially on the late layers.

+We now initialize each architecture on a random point in $\calE$, and train each architecture in $\nominal$, $\augm$ and $\eqvi$ mode from there -- note that we in contrast to the experiment in the main paper do not first train the models in $\eqvi$ mode.
+We only use partially unitary $L$, and here use gradient descent, i.e. accumulate the gradient over the entire epoch before updating the layer parameters.
+We train the models on MNIST modifieid it in two ways to keep the experiments light.
 First, we train our models only on the 10000 test examples (instead of the 60000 training samples).
 Secondly, we subsample the $28 \times 28$ images to images of size $14 \times 14$ (and hence set $N=14$) using \texttt{opencv}'s \cite{opencv_library} built-in \textsc{Resize} function.
 This simply to reduce the size of the networks.
-Note that the size of the early (non-equivariant) layers of the model are proportional to the $(\text{image width})^4$.
+Note that the size of the early (non-equivariant) layers of the model are proportional to the $N^4$, making this downsizing justifiable.

-\paragraph{Model} We again begin by 'normalizing' the output by subtracting $.5$ from each pixels.
-The actual architecture then begins with two initial layers mapping between spaces on which $\Z_N^2$ acts according to $\rho^{\tr}$ (in each component) : Layer $1$ maps from $\R^{N,N}\to (\R^{N,N})^{32}$ and layer $2$ from $(\R^{N,N})^{32}$ to $(R^{N,N})^{32}$.
-We then again apply a group pooling layer followed by a 'fully connected head': The third layer maps into $\R^{32}$, on which $\Z_N^2$ is acting trivially, and the final one between $\R^{32}$ and $\R^{10}$.
-After the pooling layer, we add a batch normalization layer.
-The non-linearities are again chosen as leaky ReLU:s, except for the last one, which is a SoftMax.
-The equivariance of the non-linearities are again induced from them acting elementwise on the first three spaces.
-We use a cross-entropy loss.
-A graphical depiction of the setup is given in \ref{fig:transarc}.

-\paragraph{Projection operators} It is well-known that a linear operator on $\R^{N,N}$ is equivariant if and only if it is a convolutional operator.
-Hence, for the first two layers, the projection is carried out via projecting each component onto the space spanned by

-The third layers consist of arrays of functionals on $\R^{N,N}$.
-The only linear invariant such is (up to scale) taking the mean.
-Here, the projection in this space simply consists of averaging the layer.
-After that, just as above, $\calE$ is the entire space, and the projection is trivial.